-12. U. T. Austin: Acceptance of Bequest from the Estate of Anna Mae Hutchison, Greenville, Texas, and Establishment of the Anna Mae Hutchison Endowed Scholarship Fund.-Approval was given to accept a bequest of the residue of the Estate of Anna Mae Hutchison, Greenville, Texas, valued in excess of \$2,620,000, and to establish the Anna Mae Hutchison Endowed Scholarship Fund at The University of Texas at Austin.
+12. U. T. Austin: Recommendation to Accept Bequest from the Estate of Anna Mae Hutchison, Greenville, Texas, to Establish the Anna Mae Hutchison Endowed Scholarship Fund.--

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs, the Vice Chancellor for Asset Management, and President Berdahl that a bequest of the residue of the Estate of Anna Mae Hutchison, Greenville, Texas, valued in excess of \$2,620,000, be accepted to establish the Anna Mae Hutchison Endowed Scholarship Fund at U. T. Austin.